mattjw/exploring_tech_meetups/README.md

 2. You may wish to edit `dat/geonames_top_cities.json` to remove some redundant cities in the Geonames data, depending on the chosen countries.
 3. `crawl_groups.py`: Carries out a proximity crawl using the cities obtained from the gazetteer.
 Using the processed gazeteer (from previous step), retrieves meetup groups within proximity to each POI (i.e., cities).
 Outputs to `dat/groups_crawl/`.
 This is an initial, very broad, crawl of groups, that is to be filtered in subsequent steps.
 4. `collect_city_groups.py`: Collects the groups from the proximity crawl, removing duplicates as necessary.
 Outputs to `dat/city_meetup_groups`.
 5. `crawl_group_activity.py`: Using the sanitised and de-duplicated groups obtained from the previous steps, this script crawls a range of additional group attributes and stores the results (including the meetup groups) in a MongoDB datastore.
 The additional attributes include: group events, group membership, attendance at events, and any users encountered along the way.
-This crawl can take a while (10+ hours for the UK).
+This crawl can take a while (around 5 hours for three years of UK tech groups).
 If the script is prematurely halted, it will re-start from where it left off.

 The resulting MongoDB database, `meetupdotcom`, consists of the following collections: